PeerDiego/silent-test-script/sccm/readme.md

 ## Preparation: Configure your runner script

 Obtain a copy of the runner script and configure it for your tenant.
-A version of the [*silent-tester-runner-windows.ps1*](./silent-tester-runner-windows.ps1) script which has been validated to work with the following SCCM guidance is provided for you here.
+This version of [*silent-tester-runner-windows.ps1* script](./silent-tester-runner-windows.ps1) has been validated to work with the SCCM guidance provided below.

 > [!IMPORTANT]
 > When executing, the tenant id must be provided.
 It's best practice to hard-code your tenant id as the default value of the `$TenantID` parameter.